• Skip to primary navigation

 Magical and dazzling, bamboo has an exotic feeling and its beauty is somehow calming.
 Did you know its delicate looking leaves can be brewed into an extremely healthy and delicious tea?

 For hundreds of years, bamboo has been used in both Chinese and Ayurvedic medicine due to its health benefits and healing properties.
-It is a very sustainable crop, with both the leaves and stems being used for tea.
+It is a very sustainable crop, with both the leaves and stems being used for teas.

 What is bamboo leaf tea?